nype3895/Fitness-Tracker/README.md

 Additionally, I added a GIF to the steps tracker to enhance user engagement.
 The tracker first displays the daily step count, but when clicked, it plays a fun little animation of footprints walking, making the experience more interactive.

-This project helped me refine my UI/UX skills, improve my understanding of components in Figma, and experiment with dynamic elements to create a more engaging fitness experience.!
+This project helped me refine my UI/UX skills, improve my understanding of components in Figma, and experiment with dynamic elements to create a more engaging fitness experience!